j6k4m8/goosepaper/docs/Customizing.md

 ### Fontsize

-The fontsize determines the fontsize for all text in the goosepaper, but not the title, subtitle, or weather if this i set in `stories`(covered later).
+The fontsize determines the fontsize for all text in the goosepaper, but not the title, subtitle, or weather if this is set in `stories` (covered later).
 The default value is
 ```json
 "font_size" : 14
 ```